 Office 365 is the next version of Microsoft's Business Productivity Online Suite (BPOS) and it's scheduled for general release this year.

-Options for larger organizations include a version that comes with the full-featured Office 2010 Professional Plus on a subscription basis for $24 per user per month, along with the other suite components.
+Options for larger organisations include a version that comes with the full-featured Office 2010 Professional Plus on a subscription basis for $24 (£14.75) per user per month, along with the other suite components.

-Microsoft is also offering larger organizations a bare-bones option with only basic e-mail for employees that don't need the other software, starting as low as $2 per user per month.
+Microsoft is also offering larger organisations a bare-bones option with only basic email for employees that don't need the other software, starting as low as $2 (£1.22) per user per month.

 Eventually, Office 365 will also include Microsoft Dynamics CRM Online.
 Microsoft is also readying an Office 365 version for educational institutions as an upgrade to the [email protected] hosted collaboration and communication suite.

 While BPOS' hosted applications are based on the 2007 versions of Exchange, SharePoint and Office Communications Server, the Office 365 components are based on the 2010 editions of those applications.
 Lync is the new name for Office Communications Server.